DeepSourceCorp/SCATR/README.md

 ### The `processor`

 The processor is expected to convert the `run` `output_file` to a JSON-based format `scatr` expects.
-It is run with the first argument as the path to the `output_file`.
 It is expected to print the JSON on `stdout`.
+Just like the runner, SCATR accepts an arbitrary script as a processor.
+The `output_file` from the `run` stage is passed as the `INPUT_FILE` environment variable.

 The format that `scatr` expects is as follows: